-An interview with the founder of New Zealand's fastest-growing brand
+An interview with the founder of Lewis Road Creamery

 We catch up with Peter Cullinane, ex-Saatchi ad man and founder of Lewis Road Creamery, the New Zealand dairy that’s achieving fame internationally, to discuss roadies, breast milk and how they are turning category wisdom on its head.

 Why did you launch Lewis Road Creamery?
 What were you trying to change or put right?

 The catalyst for me creating the business was a shopping visit on a cold wet Sunday afternoon.
 I reached up for my favourite brand of butter, Lurpak, and I suddenly thought "Why am I, a Kiwi, buying Danish butter in a country which is the biggest exporter of dairy in the world?, why are we not making the best branded dairy products and taking them to the world?"

 A journey of discovery then began with making butter in our kitchen at home.
 But from day one, I decided that if I was going to do this, then it would have to be on a significant scale.
 I had no intention of being just a small artisan producer.

 What is the ambition for the brand?
 Would you consider trading outside of NZ / Australia?

 A perhaps common Kiwi approach is this great race to export.
 My view is that the best way to build a solid export business is to have a solid domestic business.
 So that at this stage is our focus.
 That said, we’ve just started putting out feelers in the Australian and Chinese markets.

 Who are the establishment in the dairy industry in New Zealand?